RogerioBlanco/PixelCanvasBot/README.md

 ### With git
 PixelCanvas.io frequently changes the API validation system.
 The bot will be updated when we notice.
-It may be a bit late, and updates are not guaranteed it in any way.
+It may be a bit late, and updates are not guaranteed in any way.
 We recommend using git for the most up to date version.

 #### If you have not installed git?
 * get git and install from https://git-scm.com/downloads

 #### Clone bot
-Open Terminal (git bash, cmd vs.) enter this command
+Open Terminal (git bash, cmd, etc.) and enter this command

 * git clone https://github.com/traa-pixelcanvas/TraanvasBot.git